CreativeCoder77/Digital-Bharat/README.md

 ## ✨ About Digital Bharat

-Digital Bharat is a simple, static website that aims to showcase a whimsical interpretation of a digitally empowered India.
-It's built with a focus on basic web development concepts and provides a glimpse into how a "fun" digital future might look, without any complex functionalities or backend integrations.
+Digital Bharat is a simple, static website that aims to showcase a how a village can be digitally enhanced.
+It's built with a focus on basic web development concepts and provides a glimpse into how a "fun" digital future might look, .
 Think of it as a digital sketchpad for ideas!

 ---